molecular/duper/README.md

  * in addition to removal of a file, hard-/sym-links could be placed as done in http://doubles.sourceforge.net/
  * in addition to the 'keep' and 'delete' actions, maybe a 'protect' would make sense and a relaxing of the 'keep' action that works like 'protect' currently.
  * 'undo' mode would be good that moves files back from the "removed_by_duper(<dir>)" directory
+ * regarding my use-case (audio files) it might be desirable to determine file equality diffently, for example by only looking at the (encoded) audio data, not the meta tags.
+The existance of two audio files that only differ in their metadata seems to be quite common (at least in my dataset) and can be explained by use tag-modifying software (taggers).

 ## outro